-- o The market for the aforesaid product is over the counter (OTC) and illiquid.
+- a.
+The market for the aforesaid product is over the counter (OTC) and illiquid.
 Hence, repo obligations cannot be easily sold to other parties.
 If a counterparty fails, the scheme would have to take recourse to the collateral provided.
-If a counterparty fails to repay and the value of the collateral falls beyond the haircut, then the Scheme would be exposed to a loss of interest or principal - o Further, if the Scheme needs to take recourse to the debt securities provided as collateral, and the issuer of the debt securities makes a default, the scheme may lose the whole, or substantial portion of the amount.
+If a counterparty fails to repay and the value of the collateral falls beyond the haircut, then the Scheme would be exposed to a loss of interest or principal - b.
+Further, the exposure to debt securities provided as collateral, and the issuer of the debt securities makes a default, the scheme may lose the whole, or substantial portion of the amount.
 This risk is somewhat mitigated by the fact that only bonds which have credit rating of AA and above can be accepted as collateral for repo transactions.

-i) Risk associated with a close ended scheme
+(vi) Risk associated with a close ended scheme

-The tenor of the scheme shall be 1201 days from the date of allotment.
+The tenor of the scheme shall be 1098 days from the date of allotment.
 The investor invests in such schemes with an expectation of generating wealth over the tenor of the scheme.
-The fund manager also invests funds as per the stated strategy-keeping the above tenor in mind.
+The fund manager also invests funds as per the stated strategy keeping the above tenor in mind.
 While this allows the fund manager to take relatively long term investment calls without worrying about redemptions mid-way, in such schemes, the unit holder cannot exit the scheme before the maturity of the scheme, irrespective of changes in market conditions and alternative investment opportunities.
-Secondly, the stated strategy of the scheme may not be realized, within the tenor of-the scheme.
+Secondly, the stated strategy of the scheme may not be realized, within the tenor of the scheme.
 Other risk factors pertaining to the close ended schemes have been added under relevant sections.